 The CFF is based on the principle of “enjoy today, pay in the future” and monies are only deducted when you sell your property.

 One of the many appeals of an Adlington Retirement Living development is the extensive communal facilities enjoyed by all our homeowners.
 Our table service restaurant, lounge, guest suite, hairdressing salon and therapy rooms are very popular and provide a focal point for the sense of community and well-being appreciated by our homeowners and their families.
 Outdoors our landscaped gardens offer a peaceful space to enjoy the fresh air, relax or chat with friends.
 These facilities, plus those that support our on-site management team such as the office, kitchen, and staff rooms, ensure an independent lifestyle for our homeowners.

 The CFF only applies when you sell your apartment so there are no upfront or annual fees to worry about.

 The CFF is simply calculated as 2% per annum of the re-sale price of your apartment when it is sold.
 This fee is payable for each year or part year of occupation and is capped at 10 years.

-As well as maintaining high standards for all our Homeowners to enjoy daily, the CFF also covers longer term capital works, a refurbishment fund when you choose to sell your apartment and our re-sale service.
+As well as maintaining high standards for all our homeowners to enjoy daily, the CFF also covers longer term capital works.
 Specific benefits include: